statamic/v2-docs/content/collections/docs/assets.md

 When moving or renaming an asset, be sure to update its key in this array.
 If you're using the Control Panel, this will be done automatically for you.

-Note: If you don't need any additional asset data, simply do nothing!
+Note: If you don't need any additional asset data, you need nothing more than the URL reference.
 (That's one of the changes that landed in [Statamic 2.5 - check it out](#statamic-2-5).)

 ## Private Assets {#private-assets}